|

 uncorrected RAW file will look worse than a typical jpeg from a low-end point and shoot.
 So, you have to think

 of the RAW file as a starting point to a good photo, not the end product.
+I'm also very impressed with the ergonomics and layout of this camera.
+The controls

 are intuitive and easy to use.
 The LCD viewscreen is as good as any others I've seen on small cameras.